Best Men's Winter Boots of 2024/25

 If you’re like me, you might tend to run warm, and nothing’s worse for me than walking in from a 15-degree day to an 80-degree waiting room.
 I appreciate winter for the cold, not for being hot.
 So on an average day, I can’t stand to wear insulated boots because I’ll simply be too hot running errands, going to work, or going out to eat.
 Even with uninsulated boots, I still have a degree of warmth and a healthy degree of waterproofness that won’t make my feet feel like they’re swimming in a sauna.

 Warm ones!
 Seriously, though, there are so many sock options to choose from that we’ll stick to the basics — find warm socks that fit well (not too loose and not too tight) that will still fit into your boots.
-While the author is a big fan of ski socks for most of her winter activities (like the merino wool Icebreaker Ski+ socks), thick, cushioned socks like the REI Co-op Merino Wool Expedition Hiking Crew Socks have served me well in subzero temperatures when paired with a good winter boot.
+While I’m a big fan of ski socks for most of my winter activities, both hiking socks and ski socks have served me well in subzero temperatures when paired with a good winter boot.

 Muck Boots vs. Bogs